 10. Determine what you’ll be contracting

 Know exactly what you’ll be contracting—help desk support, tech support, inbound call center services.
-Also know if you’ll use a phased in approach for the services before starting negotiations.
+Also know if you’ll use a phased in approach for the services before starting contract negotiation.

 The ROI on outsourcing often exceeds the investment.
 But to generate a healthy ROI, you must be solid at contract negotiation with your service provider.

-Knowing the 10 things listed above before starting negotiations can help you create a solid contract — one that benefits both you and the service provider.
+Knowing the 10 things listed above before starting contract negotiation can help you create a solid contract — one that benefits both you and the service provider.